 1: Exploration of Gyration Techniques

-2: Multi-layered Microbubbles, Particles and Fibres
+2: The use of Electrohydrodynamics: Multi-layered Microbubbles, Particles and Fibres

 We are also working on another set of projects with Professor Anthony Harker and Professor Yiannis Ventikos (on modelling our processes and inventing related but new approaches).
-A new collaboration with internationally leading clinician Prof Shervanthi Homer-Vanniasinkam has been successful and is expanding.
+Collaborators with internationally leading clinician Prof Shervanthi Homer-Vanniasinkam has been successful and is expanding.
 We are also seeking combined and more efficient industry-backed manufacturing processes and early work to seek funding has already begun.
 For example, Jubair Ahmed is leading efforts to combine gyratory and electrohydrodynamic processes to make healthcare bandages with robotic control, in collaboration with Prof. Helge Wurdemann and Prof. Shervanthi Homer-Vanniasinkam.